ahmedzidan/gcp-kubernetes/README.md

 - **Kibana** : for visualization.

+### provision infrastructure
+- The structure of my files like the following.
+- ``provider.tf``: contains the provider info in our case is GCP.
+- ``main.tf``: call modules, and data-sources to create all resources.
+- ``variables.tf``: contains declarations of variables used in main.tf
+- ``outputs.tf``: contains outputs from the resources created in main.tf
+- ``locals.tf``: contains the locals values.
+- To provision infrastructure you can follow the follwoing steps 1- ``cd provision/production``
+  2- ``terraform init -backend-config="bucket=remote-bucket-name"``
+  2- ``terraform apply -auto-approve -var="app_env=production" -var="project_id=testproject-id" -var="app_version=v1.0.0"``
+  3- You should get the LB public ip of the nginx service, later will add http lb in front of this service.
 ### High availability in GKE cluster.

 - The cluster can be Multi-zonal cluster, so it will be high available in all the zone in the region.